Diablo (Marvel Comics): Fictional character biography

-But Diablo eventually used his potions to destroy his melted stone prison, and escape to get revenge on the Fantastic Four.
-His next move was to travel to North America and New York's State University, where he helped Professor Gilbert to animate his android creation, Dragon Man.
-He turned the Dragon Man against the Fantastic Four, but it eventually turned on him and drove both of them underneath a frozen lake, where he was lost for a time.
-Diablo later reactivated the Dragon Man, creating a whole army of Dragon Men.
-He was defeated by the Avengers, however.

-Diablo later clashed with Doctor Doom.
-He next took the Inhuman, Crystal, captive.
-He took control of Terra Verde, but was ultimately defeated by the Human Torch.
-Diablo later recruited Darkoth as a pawn to battle Doctor Doom, but was betrayed by Darkoth.
-Diablo later sent elementals to battle the Fantastic Four, and battled Iron Man after that.
+Esteban Corazón de Ablo was a court alchemist in 9th century Saragossa.
+Isolated and obsessive, he made a pact with Mephisto, trading his soul for longer life as he sought the secret of immortality.
+Over the years, his mastery of alchemy advanced to the point where he could break the known laws of science, but it was not enough.
+Seeking even more power, he relocated his lab to Transylvania in the 19th century and formed an alliance with vampires, hoping to learn the secrets of the supernatural.

+The villagers, fearing Diablo, stormed the alchemist's castle and buried him alive.
+One century later, the Fantastic Four visit Transylvania on vacation; observing the group, Diablo convinces the Thing to free him by creating an elixir that partially reverses his transformation.
+In exchange for the Thing's services, Diablo promises to make him fully human.
+The other members of the Fantastic Four learn of this, but are forced to leave the Thing behind when he chooses to remain with Diablo.

+After acclimating to the 20th century, Diablo reinvents himself as a private entrepreneur and quickly amasses great wealth by selling his creations.
+Mister Fantastic analyzes some of his chemicals and discovers that their effects were only temporary, which Diablo had deliberately concealed.
+After this information is made public, the world turns on Diablo, but he has already built up an army of loyal followers and prepares to conquer Earth.
+At the same time, the Thing reverts to his normal form and turns on Diablo, who seals him in an unbreakable glass capsule.
+The Fantastic Four battle Diablo, who is soon buried alive once again.
+Diablo later escapes using one of his potions and returns to face the Fantastic Four on numerous occasions.

 It was later revealed that Diablo had a romantic relationship with the woman who became the criminal Gilded Lily.
 Diablo was freed from prison by Gilded Lily, though he turned against her and was defeated by Alpha Flight.
 Diablo later attacked the Fantastic Four, again using elementals against them.
 Diablo conquered the country of Tierra del Maiz, and in another clash with Alpha Flight, he was apparently killed.

 However, Diablo survived and reappeared again later.
 He was later responsible for the destruction of the Fantastic Four's headquarters, Pier 4.
 He aided the Fantastic Four in driving the chaos demon Shuma-Gorath back to its home dimension.

-Diablo has also fought Spider-Man.
-After escaping Spider-Man, he is approached by Ana Kravinoff who states that her mother would like to speak with him.

-Some time later, he has become a subject of the new Night Thrasher's interest.

 He was later seen in Vieques, an island–municipality of Puerto Rico, where he helped Spider-Man and the Human Torch defeat a giant radioactive sea monster that was devouring the residents and tourists.

 During The Gauntlet storyline, Diablo is present with Electro, Ana Kravinoff, Sasha Kravinoff, and Alyosha Kravinoff when Mattie Franklin is sacrificed as part of a ritual that resurrects Vladimir Kravinoff as a humanoid lion creature.